Gaotrees/caffe-doc/Training-and-Resuming.md

 ### Manually Stopping

 It is possible to manually stop a network from training by pressing the `Ctrl+C` key combination.
-When the stop signal is sent, the network will halt the forward and backwards pass, and output the current state of the network in a .caffemodel and .solverstate titled with the current iteration number.
+Beware that the current state of the network in a .caffemodel and .solverstate titled with the current iteration number will not be stored unless you send a `SIGHUP` to caffe first.

 # Resuming